01life/MetaflowX/README.md

 If **Nextflow** is already installed, you can quickly validate MetaflowX using demo tests:

-1. Clone the repository:
+**1. Clone the repository:**

 ```bash
 git clone https://github.com/01life/MetaflowX.git
 ```

-2. Run either of the following tests:
+**2. Run either of the following tests:**

 #### 1️⃣ Test 1: Full pipeline dry run using `stub` mode (no Docker or Conda required)

-This test runs the **full pipeline structure** with small input and stubbed commands (logic is tested, but real computation is skipped).
+This test runs the full pipeline structure with small input and stubbed commands (logic is tested, but real computation is skipped).

 It requires **only Nextflow**, no Docker or Conda.

 ```bash